How V8 Takes Out the Trash: A Practical Look at JavaScript Garbage Collection

 };

-}None of these are V8 bugs — they're all reachable objects, so GC correctly keeps them alive.
-The fix is always structural: remove listeners, bound your caches, narrow your closures.
+These are all reachable objects, so GC correctly keeps them alive.
+The fix is structural: remove listeners, bound caches, narrow closures.

 Let short-lived objects be short-lived.
-Functional patterns with .map(), .filter(), spreading — these create temporary objects, and that's fine.
+Functional patterns with .map(), .filter(), spreading — these create temporary objects, and that is fine.
 The scavenger handles them with minimal cost.
-Don't contort your code to avoid allocations unless profiling tells you to.
+There is no need to contort the code to avoid allocations unless profiling says otherwise.

 Be cautious with long-lived caches.
-If you cache things in a Map or plain object that grows unbounded, you're fighting the GC.
-Use WeakMap when your cache keys are objects, or implement an eviction policy:
+Unbounded Map or plain object caches fight the GC.
+Use WeakMap when cache keys are objects, or implement an eviction policy:

 class LRUCache {